-MSHA Part 48 – Get the 5000-23 Certification
+Get the MSHA 5000-23 Certification

 Training is an essential part of MSHA’s mission to keep miners safe and healthy.
 Our goal is to help the mining industry develop high-quality training programs and to strengthen and modernize training through collaboration with industry stakeholders.
 Federal law requires that all miners receive basic and annual refresher training and that all mine operators maintain an effective training plan.

-We cover every subject required by MSHA Part 48 AB for New, Annual Refresher and Experienced Miners
+We cover every subject required by MSHA Part 48 AB for

 PART 48 B New Miner for Surface Only and Surface on Underground in Metal and Non-Metal Mines